 Housed in what was the 16th century residence of the Bernese bailiffs, the Historical Museum retraces Vevey’s history over several centuries.
 The exhibits include documents, objects and artefacts, including keys, locks and old caskets, which provide a fascinating insight into Vevey’s past.

 Open: The museum is open from 11am to 5pm Tuesday to Sunday.
-Closed Mondays except public holidays.
+Closed Mondays except public holidays and 25 December and 1 January.
 Admission is CHF 5 per adult, under 18s are free.

 Swiss Camera Museum